 While this UN initiative aims to eliminate food scarcity by 2030, the current state of agriculture and rate of food production suggests otherwise.
 According to DownToEarth, food production must increase by around 60% to ensure food security.
 For this, speedy adoption of SDG for agriculture is the need of the hour.

-Digitising farming techniques via CropIn’s products is one of the ways to attain sustainability.
+Digitizing farming techniques via Cropin’s products is one of the ways to attain sustainability.
 Here’s how.

-CropIn offers a tech-enabled platform to help small farm holders attain climate-smart and efficient farming techniques.
-Consequently, business owners can align their agricultural operations with the sustainable farming objective of SDG 2 with digital solutions in the following ways:
+Cropin offers a tech-enabled platform to help small farm holders attain climate-smart and efficient farming techniques.
+Consequently, business owners can align their agricultural operations to help farmers improve agricultural productivity and their income using digital solutions in the following ways:

 Besides benefitting food companies with global enterprise-grade solutions, CropIn also aids the cause of UN’s SDG of sustainable farming in the following ways.